freenas/freenas-docs/userguide/network.rst

 :ref:`interface options <net_interface_config_tab>` except the interface
 :guilabel:`Type` and :guilabel:`Name`.

-#ifdef truenas
-.. note:: Interfaces cannot be edited or deleted when :ref:`High Availability (HA) <Failover>` has been enabled.
+.. note:: Interfaces cannot be edited or deleted when the |enterprise|
-#endif truenas
+   :ref:`High Availability (HA) <Failover>` feature has been enabled.

 .. index:: Network Bridge